gvwilson/thirdbit/src/fiction/makers-return/index.md

     -   Is furious that the Makers aren't what it expected
     -   So it wants to blow up their ship (and the whole valley with it)

+## To Do

+-   Patient is lonely (echoes Sindy and Violet's loneliness)
+    -   Achieved what it wanted for so many years, only to find it hollow

 ## Characters

 -   Rusty Bridge